Race Officers are responsible for

 - To identify qualified active race officers and make them available to event organizers

 - To provide structured training and continuing education for race officers

-The program has three levels: Club, Regional and National.
+The program has three levels: Club, Regional and National

 In addition to providing evidence of practical experience, participants in the program must attend approved educational offerings and demonstrate their knowledge of race management rules and procedures by passing a test at least once every four years.

 Appointments are for renewable four-year terms and end on December 31 of the fourth year of certification.
 US Sailing membership is required.
-All certified race officers are covered under the US Sailing general liability insurance.

 Club Race Officer